kisan0717/osu-map-downloader/README.md

 ---

-## Notes
+> [!NOTE]
+>

-This application registers itself as the default handler for HTTP and HTTPS URLs.
+> This application registers itself as the default handler for HTTP and HTTPS URLs.
+>

-Non-osu!
-URLs are automatically forwarded to your web browser.
+> Every URL other than an osu beatmap / beatmapset URL is instantly forwarded to your configured web browser.